-'We need to go’: A burst of gunfire on Ukraine’s front line and echoes of wider risks with Russia
+‘We need to go’: A burst of gunfire on Ukraine’s front line and echoes of wider risks with Russia

 The group, all clad in body armor, again hustled over snow and ice to the safety of distance from this scarred place.

-The soldier Maxim shrugged at the idea that these common flare ups on the front lines could become the trigger for an invasion by Russian troops.
+The soldier Maxim shrugged at the idea that these common flare-ups on the front lines could become the trigger for an invasion by Russian troops.

 “Here, nothing has changed,” he said.